 - Care instructions – Mention details on how to care for the product

 One important thing to mention in the product description is the Benefit.
 Don’t get confused with benefits and features.
 If you mention – Tampered Glass, a product feature.
 Now, this doesn’t convey what is the use of having Tampered Glass.
-The description should say – Made of Tampered Glass, the product is scratch resistant, heat resistant and easy to maintain.
+The description should say – Made of Tempered Glass, the product is scratch-resistant, heat resistant and easy to maintain.
 Always convey the benefit of the feature.
 Below is an example from Amazon product copy.
 Look how the feature is expressed in terms of benefit.

 Limit the Choice

 As it is said – "The Paradox of Choice – More choices leads to fewer decisions".
 In e-commerce, choices mean the variety of the same product.
 For e.g., if you are selling mobile phones and offering options in terms of – colours, battery size, include/exclude headphones, include/exclude cases and more.
 With so many choices to choose from, the customer will get confused.
 However, when you limit the choice there will be less distraction and customers will be more focused on making the decision to buy or not.
 This is by far the most effective conversion optimization tactics for ecommerce.

 Most of the time people don’t convert in a single visit.
 They may view the product and even add the product to the cart, but may not convert.
 As per the study, the average cart abandonment rate is around 67.45% which is a big number.
 In such cases, you need to re-engage with the customer.
 Re-engagement is a good strategy for higher conversions.
 One of the best ways to reach out to the visitor is through Web Push Notification as it is delivered directly on the browser even when the user is not live on your website.